 The New FDA Recommended Daily Intake Chart

-The FDA has changed the measurements of certain vitamins and minerals.
+The FDA has also changed the measurements of certain vitamins and minerals.
 For example, you no longer see IU for vitamin A, vitamin E, vitamin D and folate is now measured in micrograms DFE.
 You will also notice that lithium and boron are missing from this chart.

 The Health Beat’s Recommend Daily Intake Chart